 Conversely, if the beans are too dry, you can easily add more water.

-To mash the beans, you have options.
+To mash them, you have options.
 You can use a fork or potato masher.
 But my preference is to use an immersion blender right in the skillet.

 For easy blending, push all of the beans to one side of the skillet, so that you have as many beans in one area as possible.
 There may be a little bit of splattering.